Peaceman-Rachford splitting for a class of nonconvex optimization problems: Abstract

 \section{Abstract}

 We study the applicability of the Peaceman-Rachford (PR) splitting method for solving nonconvex optimization problems.
 When applied to minimizing the sum of a strongly convex Lipschitz differentiable function and a proper closed function, we show that if the strongly convex function has a large enough strong convexity modulus and the step-size parameter is chosen below a threshold that is computable, then any cluster point of the sequence generated, if exists, will give a stationary point of the optimization problem.
 We also give sufficient conditions guaranteeing boundedness of the sequence generated.
-We then discuss one way to split the objective so that the proposed method can be suitably applied to solving optimization problems whose objective is coercive, and is the sum of a (not necessarily strongly) convex Lipschitz differentiable function and a proper closed function; this setting covers a large class of nonconvex feasibility problems and constrained least-squares problems.
-The numerical tests show that our proposed method is faster than the Douglas-Rachford splitting method when applied to finding a sparse solution of a linear system, but with a slightly compromised solution quality.
+We then discuss one way to split the objective so that the proposed method can be suitably applied to solving optimization problems with a coercive objective that is the sum of a (not necessarily strongly) convex Lipschitz differentiable function and a proper closed function; this setting covers a large class of nonconvex feasibility problems and constrained least squares problems.
+Finally, we illustrate the proposed algorithm numerically.